graphql/graphql.github.io/site/graphql-js/APIReference-TypeSystem.md

 kind of type, often integers.

-Note: If a value is not provided in a definition, the name of the enum value will be used as it's internal value.
+Note: If a value is not provided in a definition, the name of the enum value will be used as its internal value.

 #### Example